 The following three assumptions must be met:

-- 1. The comprehensive assessment includes both written and oral components. - 2.
-The committee chair and the student will identify the appropriate option for committee approval. - 3.
-The comprehensive assessment must be passed before defending a dissertation proposal.
+- 1. The preliminary examination includes both written and oral components. - 2.
+The committee chair and you will identify the appropriate option for committee approval. - 3.
+The preliminary examination must be passed before defending a dissertation proposal.

 Options